Divorce Mediation Specialists of Wisconsin

 Collaborative Agreements

-In essence, mediation offers a more collaborative, cost-effective, and efficient alternative to litigation.
-It also preserves relationships and provides parties with greater control over their resolution.
+In essence, confidential mediation provides a more collaborative, cost-effective mediation alternative to litigation.
+It also promotes improved communication, preserves relationships, and allows parties greater control over their resolution.

 Continual Assistance

-Mediation can be revisited to meet the family's future needs if unforeseen changes occur.
+Confidential mediation can be revisited to meet the family's future needs if unforeseen changes occur, ensuring cost-effective mediation while promoting improved communication and the preservation of relationships.

 Copyright © 2025 Divorce Mediation Specialists of Wisconsin - All Rights Reserved.